About Us|Contact Us|Register|Login

 No final account and balance sheet preparation is possible.
 Therefore, this system is said to be unscientific and not generally followed for accounting purposes.

-The set of books are
+The Set of Books are

 1. Journal